nghttp2/nghttp2/README.rst

 -----------------

 The ``h2load`` program is a benchmarking tool for HTTP/2 and SPDY.
-The SPDY support is enabled if the program was built with spdylay library.
+The SPDY support is enabled if the program was built with the spdylay library.
 The UI of ``h2load`` is heavily inspired by ``weighttp`` (https://github.com/lighttpd/weighttp).
 The typical usage is as follows::